m8pple/hpce-2013-cw4/readme.md

 that the printf output from different GPU threads may become interleaved - they are executing truly in parallel, after all.

+In NVidia platforms you may be less lucky, as they try to keep some functionality CUDA-only for business reasons.
+However, you can always try using a software OpenCL implementation for testing purposes.
+Thanks to Richard Evans.

 ### Software implementations